Heart-Healthy Diet Guidelines

 Meat and Poultry.
 For heart protection, choose lean meat.
 Saturated fat in meat is the primary danger to the heart.
 The fat content of meat varies depending on the type and cut.
 It is best to eat skinless chicken or turkey.
 The leanest cuts of pork (loin and tenderloin), veal, and beef are nearly comparable to chicken in calories and fat as well as their effect on LDL and HDL levels.
 However, in terms of heart health, fish or beans are better choices.

 Dairy Products.
 The best dairy choices are low-fat or fat-free products.
-Substituting low-fat dairy products can help lower blood pressure and lower the incidence of factors related to type 2 diabetes and heart disease (insulin resistance, high blood pressure, and unhealthy cholesterol).
+Substituting low-fat dairy products can help lower blood pressure, reduce the risk for stroke, and lower the incidence of factors related to type 2 diabetes and heart disease (insulin resistance, high blood pressure, and unhealthy cholesterol).

 Antioxidant Vitamins.
 Vitamins E and C have been studied for their health effects because they serve as antioxidants.
 Antioxidants are chemicals that act as scavengers of particles known as oxygen-free radicals (also sometimes called oxidants).
 High intake of foods rich in these vitamins (as well as other food chemicals) have been associated with many health benefits, including prevention of heart problems.

 Although some older research initially observed favorable effects from vitamin E in preventing blood clots and preventing build-up of plaque on blood vessel walls, many recent studies have found no heart protection from either vitamin E or C supplements.
 Supplements of vitamin E, vitamin C, and beta-carotene are not recommended.